1xcodex/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#This is a project from a hello world  to DJ cut killer file
+#This is my shell redirection readme file